-A major change is under way to the Hilltop Complex.
-The old farm buildings have been demolished, and a new restaurant and activity centre.
-These will be south-facing, providing magnificent views over the garden and rolling landscape.
-On the north side of Hilltop Garden we want to build a dedicated Learning Centre so that we can help more children and adults experience the joy of gardening.
+A major change has happened at the Hilltop Complex.
+The old farm buildings have been demolished, and a new restaurant and activity centre have been created.
+These are south-facing, with magnificent views over the garden and rolling landscape.
+On the north side of Hilltop Garden we have built opened the dedicated Clore Learning Centre so that we can help more children and adults experience the joy of gardening.

 Big Sky Meadows, an ambitious project which could eventually see us create up to 20ha (50 acres) of perennial meadowland.
 We hope to open the first planting area in 2019.

 The creation of a large-scale cultivated perennial meadow will be a welcome addition to Hyde Hall’s rolling landscape.
 Radiating out from a majestic oak tree on the western hillside and connecting with the woodland fringes, it will have a relaxed, naturalistic feel with meandering grass pathways to explore.
 In time it will become a visual and sensual experience with its vast array of colours, textures and wildlife.

-Gardeners will be able to admire the richness and diversity of species and children can have fun hunting for bugs and beasties and playing hide and seek.
+During the summer months visitors will be able to enjoy a relaxing stroll through this unique habitat with big open skies and far-reaching views.
+Gardeners will be able to admire the richness and diversity of species and children can have fun hunting for bugs and beasties and play hide and seek.

 The perennial meadow will include hundreds of species from Africa, North America and Europe and key plants to look out for include Agapanthus, Gazania, Echinacea, Panicum, Euphorbia and Kniphofia.
 The peak period of interest will be from mid-May to the end of August, followed by autumnal colours and textures.